Climate change is in your hands – top 5 things you can do to make a difference

 Did you know there are 5 garbage patches in our oceans?

 The largest island of plastic floats somewhere between California and Hawaii and is known as the Great Pacific Garbage Patch (GPGP).
-Its surface area is about three times as big as France – 1.6 million square kilometers.
-In 2018, the Los Angeles Times reported that the size of the GPGP had increased to a total of 1.8 million pieces of plastic weighing roughly 87,000 tons.
+Its surface area is about three times as big as France – 1.6 million square kilometres.
+In 2018, the Los Angeles Times reported that the size of the GPGP had increased to a total of 1.8 million pieces of plastic weighing roughly 87 000 tons.
 This is killing our oceans, fish, shell fish and marine mammals.
 Not only that but scientists estimate that 50-80% of the oxygen production on Earth comes from plankton in the ocean – and the plastic is blocking the sunlight so the tiny uni-cellular plants can’t photosynthesise – which means they can’t absorb CO2 or produce the oxygen we need to breathe.

 3. Get your hands dirty – plant a tree or ten